Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Discussion

-Beyond these practical concerns, a set of fundamental tensions arose in considering the use of LLMs to conduct qualitative research.
-There has long been a tension between work seeking to combine computational power with interpretive approaches \cite{baumer_comparing_2017,nelson2020computational} and work arguing that qualitative values must be protected from quantitative evaluation standards~\cite{crabtree2024h, soden2024evaluating}.
-Our interviews suggest that LLMs may continue blurring the line between positivist and interpretive approaches, as exemplified in emergent work~\cite{lam2024concept, choksi2024under}.
+A set of potentially fundamental tensions arose in considering the use of LLMs to conduct qualitative research.
+There has long been a tension between work seeking to combine computational power with interpretivist approaches \cite{baumer_comparing_2017,nelson2020computational} and work arguing that qualitative values must be protected from quantitative evaluation standards~\cite{crabtree2024h, soden2024evaluating}.
+Our interviews suggest that LLMs may continue blurring the line between positivist and interpretivist approaches, as exemplified in emerging work~\cite{lam2024concept, choksi2024under}.
 As~\citet{messeri2024artificial} discuss, the way some approaches are more readily aided by LLMs may change the research landscape by making some questions more tractable than others.
-There is a danger that the ability to analyze data at scale with less human involvement may make situated, slow, contextual and interpretivist approaches to qualitative data less attractive because of quick publication cycles and the perceived objectivity of LLMs.
-Mixed method researchers, who make up roughly half of our participants, may be positioned to accelerate this change.
-Published work uses LLMs for many types of text analysis, including in powerful new tools that are increasingly positioned to facilitate ``theory-driven analysis" of textual data~\cite{lam2024concept} and they may be adopted by users regardless of methodology.
-As LLMs produce summaries, topics, and labels of textual data that look increasingly fluent, nuanced, and contextual, researchers may increasingly be tempted to use these outputs in analysis while decreasing the type of engagement with participants and their data that researchers say is central to qualitative research values.
+There is a danger that the ability to analyze data at scale with less human involvement may make situated, slow, contextual and interpretivist approaches to qualitative data less attractive, potentially because of incentives to quickly publish, or because of the perceived objectivity of LLMs compared to human analysts.
+Mixed-method researchers, who make up roughly half of our participants, may be particularly positioned to accelerate this change.
+Published work uses LLMs for many types of text analysis, including in powerful new tools that are increasingly positioned to facilitate ``theory-driven analysis" of textual data~\cite{lam2024concept}, and these tools may be adopted by users from different epistemological traditions.
+As LLMs produce summaries, topics, thematic interpretations, and labels of textual data that look increasingly fluent, nuanced, and contextual, researchers may increasingly be tempted to use these outputs in analysis while decreasing the type of engagement with participants and their data that researchers say is central to qualitative research values.